polyphony-chat/docs/docs/APIs/Core/Client-Home Server API/index.md

 !!! bug "Unfinished section"

     TODO: This section is not yet finished.
-It is missing descriptions for some routes, some error-code responses, etc.
+It is missing descriptions for most routes, some error-code responses, etc.

 --8<-- "snippets/api.md"